 Emeritus & Resigned Faculty

 A graduate faculty member serving as either a member or chair of a thesis or dissertation committee at the time of retirement or resignation may continue to serve in that capacity until the student or the graduate program requests a change in committee composition.
-Upon the recommendation of the graduate chair and approval of the Graduate Division, emeritus faculty may serve as a member or chair of a thesis or dissertation committee, provided they were “full” graduate faculty at the time of retirement.
-These faculty must meet the criteria for continuance on the graduate faculty, including criteria set by the Graduate Division and the faculty’s home graduate program.
+In the case of a committee chair, the student should have reached candidacy for the faculty member to continue as chair.
+Upon the recommendation of the graduate chair and approval of the Office of Graduate Education, Emeritus faculty may continue to serve as a member of a thesis or dissertation committee as part of the graduate faculty, but he/she may no longer chair new committees or be asked to serve as a University Representative.
+Resigned faculty may become part of the affiliate graduate faculty if they will continue to serve as a committee member.
+They may not chair new committees.

 Adjunct & Clinical Faculty